simphony/simphony-common/README.rst

     install_requires = ["simphony[H5IO, CUBAGen]"]

-   Will make sure that the requirements of H5IO and CUBAGen support requirements are installed. (see https://pythonhosted.org/setuptools/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies_ for more information)
+  Will make sure that the requirements of H5IO and CUBAGen support are installed. (see https://pythonhosted.org/setuptools/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies_ for more information)

 Installation
 ------------